-When Wainwright was in the latter years of his life, it was a battle to get him to commit to any publicity.
-He was a very private person and was content with remaining in the shadows.
-Richard Else, a young producer at BBC Newcastle, played a big part in coaxing Wainwright to the small screen (a story in itself).
-The original 30-minute Wainwright programme was first broadcast on BBC North East in the autumn of 1982.
+When Wainwright was in the latter years of his life, it was a battle to get him to commit to any publicity, and it took some time to persuade him to do TV.
+Wainwright eventually agreed to appear in a 30-minute Wainwright programme produced by Richard Else from BBC Newcastle.
+It was first broadcast on BBC North East in the autumn of 1982.
 The broadcast only covered part of Cumbria and stopped mid-way down the Lake District.
 Richard personally took VHS tapes to Wainwright & Betty, so they could see the programmes when they first went out.
 It wasn’t until May of 1983 that it would be aired nationally.

 Recently, my wife Priscilla and I were honoured to welcome Richard and his lovely wife Margaret as our guests for the evening.
 It was great hearing about his experiences with AW and the many ‘behind the scenes’ production tales.
 As a bonus, Richard even signed my Wainwright DVD trilogy.